oshank/oshank.me/index.md

 ### Actuary Exams

-  * Sitting for P in November 2019.
+  * Sitting for P in January 2020.
   * Sitting for FM in December 2019

 ### Research